KChan440/Code-Tutorials/Conditionals.md

 Of course, a number cannot be equal to both 5 and 0, so our first if clause returns FALSE.
 As a result, we execute the code under our "else:", ```x += 5```, giving a final value of 5 to ```x```.

 ## Examples
 Sometimes it might be difficult to see how exactly if-statements work.
 So here are a few exampels of if-statements and their results.
-Try and guess what each "print x" returns!
+Try and guess what each "print(x)" returns!

 **Example 1**
 ```